TVAfrica: Origins as Direct-to-Broadcast/Direct-to-Broadcaster Programming and African Broadcast Network

+As TVAfrica

+At the end of 1999, all units of the company were now reportedly using the corporate name TVAfrica.
+It already had an agreement in place with Television Malawi, a state channel, which at the time had financial problems and limited equipment, and in early 2000, the Nigerian private channel Channels Television.

 TVAfrica quickly became successful, owing primarily to two factors, convenience and high quality entertainment.
 Operations in East Africa were still branded as STV, but in 2000 a new generic name was considered for all of its operations.